View full title

 Establishing an autonomous vehicle advisory commission, establishing an autonomous vehicle testing pilot program, and providing requirements for automated vehicle deployment.

-This bill creates an advisory commission and a testing pilot program for autonomous vehicles in New Hampshire.
+This bill establishes an advisory commission and a pilot program for testing and deploying autonomous vehicles in New Hampshire, with specific reporting and review requirements.

-If you operate autonomous vehicles in New Hampshire, you must comply with new testing and deployment requirements or face penalties.
+If you operate a testing entity for autonomous vehicles in New Hampshire, you must comply with testing regulations by 90 days after the bill's effective date or face penalties.

 What do these statuses mean? ▼